TannerAGraves/FW-variants-for-WB-Adversarial-Attacks/Notes/Paper Notes.md

 - states that momentum leads to faster convergence
 - problem is not convex, so cannot use grad magnitude as convergence criteria
 - need to use dual gap as convergence criteria

+# Misc
+Rinaldi's paper on convergence of Away step for non-convex Active set complexity of the away-step Frank–Wolfe algorithm

+Good example of how to present results: https://arxiv.org/pdf/2102.07360